The feast of the Holy Apostles SS Philip and James is a Double of the Second Class and its liturgical colour is red.

-In the Western rites SS Philip and James have been honoured together as their relics were placed together in the confessio of the Church of the Apostles in Rome at its consecration in the sixth century.
+In Western rites SS Philip and James have been honoured together as the relics of both Apostles were placed together in the confessio of the Church of the Apostles in Rome at its consecration in the sixth century.
 The anniversary of this, the church's dedication in 560, is May 1st.
 St. Philip, tradition tells us, was from Bethsaida.
 He was crucified at Hierapolis in Phrygia.
 St. James the Less was from Cana and was the first bishop of Jerusalem.
 St. Paul says (Galatians 1:19) 'I did not see any apostle except James the brother of the Lord'.
 St. James was cast from the pediment of the Temple on the orders of the Jewish High Priest and then clubbed to death.

 The above photograph, taken by the writer whilst on a research trip to Rome two decades ago, shows the tomb of the Holy Apostles Saints Philip and James in the confessio of the Church.
 Far better photographs can be found on the Orbis Catholicus Secundus blog where the two photographs below can be found with others.

 The feast began with first Vespers yesterday afternoon.
 The antiphons were proper to the feast, Domine, ostende nobis Patrem etc, sung with psalms 109, 110, 111, 112 & 116.
 The chapter is Stabant justi and the Office hymn Tristes erant Apostoli.
-The the antiphon on the Magnificat and collect are are proper to the feast.
+The the antiphon on the Magnificat, Non turbetur etc., and collect are are proper to the feast.
 After the collect of the feast a commemoration was sung of the preceding Office of St. Catherine of Siena.
 At Compline Te lucis was sung with the Paschaltide Doxology and the Dominical preces were omitted.

 At Mattins there are the usual three nocturns.
 The invitatory is Regem Apostolorum Dominum Venite adoremus, the antiphons Stabunt justi etc and the Psalms are from the Common of Apostles.
 In the first nocturn the lessons are the Incipit of letter of St. James from the fourth Sunday after Easter.
 These lessons are followed by the responsories from the Common, Beatus vir, qui metuit Dominum, alleluia etc. In the second nocturn the lessons are proper to the feast.
 The Gospel in the third nocturn is from St. John and the pericope contains the passage where the LORD tells St. Philip that if he wishes to see the Father to see Him and that in the Father's house there are many mansions.
 The Te Deum is sung.